chrisgrieser/obsidian-theme-design-utilities/README.md

 ```

 ## About the Developer
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
-If you are interested in this subject, feel free to get in touch!
+If you are interested in this subject, feel free to get in touch.

 <!-- markdown-link-check-disable -->
 ### Profiles